 Current State of The Home

-When living on a lake you one of the things you will want to take into consideration is the orientation to the sun and how it sets.
+When living on a lake you one of the things you will want to consider is the orientation to the sun and how it sets.
 Does the home get morning or afternoon sun?
 If you are getting afternoon sun, does the deck have any sun protection?
-How do the winds coming off the lake effect both your enjoyment of the property and the heating costs?
+How do the winds coming off the lake affect both your enjoyment of the property and the heating costs?

 Get Specific Information About The Lake